Servicemembers Undertaking Disabled Sports (SUDS)

 The SUDS program is for wounded, ill and injured Veterans who served in Iraq or Afghanistan and have a permanent physical disability.
 SUDS started at Walter Reed Army Medical Center in Washington DC, where our first SUDS scuba class was offered.
 Today SUDS is a multi- sport organization and in 2020 relocated to “Military City USA” and is now based in San Antonio, Texas

-The guiding principles focus on the betterment of the lives of disabled veterans through active-participation in adventure sports.
-There is no cost for the veteran and providing a challenging and rewarding adventure can help facilitate the rehabilitation process.
+The guiding principles focus on the betterment of the lives of disabled participants through active-participation in adventure sports.
+There is no cost for the participants and providing a challenging and rewarding adventure can help facilitate the rehabilitation process.
 SUDS provides access, training and support for SCUBA diving, rock climbing, mountain biking, whitewater sports, backpacking, fishing, canyoneering snow skiing and even yoga.

-The SUDS program can also help foster fellowship and camaraderie the Veteran had while on active duty and gives the Veteran an activity that they can enjoy for years to come.
+The SUDS program can also help foster fellowship and camaraderie the veterans had while on active duty and gives all the participants an activity that they can enjoy for years to come.

 SUDS is a member of MOVE UNITED